Gabapentin Overdose

 • Outpatient treatment- once inpatient treatment has been successfully completed or if intensive inpatient treatment isn’t necessary, outpatient treatment is the next option.
 Here you live at home and visit the facility a few hours a day for therapy sessions.

-Avenues Recovery has eleven rehabs located across the U.S. Contact us to find which is closest to you, and to find the program that best fits your circumstance and needs.
+Avenues Recovery has fifteen rehabs located across the U.S. Contact us to find which is closest to you, and to find the program that best fits your circumstance and needs.
 At Avenues Recovery Center, recovery is closer than you think!
 Our caring and empathetic staff are experts in the field of addiction and they will support and guide you every step of the way.
 We use personalized treatment plans and a wide variety of therapies to give every individual the best chance at recovery.
 We have helped thousands of people break free of their addictions and we can help you too.
 Contact us today to discover a world of support, top-notch care, and staff who are truly invested in your recovery.
 Take your first step towards a happier, healthier and sober future today!

 Check your insurance